KiJou/Unity_StencilHole/README.md

 # Unity_StencilHole
-Use the stencil to cull hole in the mesh in Unity, without any c# script.
+Use the stencil buffer to dig holes in the mesh, without any c# script in Unity

 Screenshots: